-We may call Quentin Tarantino “master,” as we have called so many.
-At some point, we have to ask what he’s the master of, exactly.
-Inglorious Basterds explains it for us by being a reduced form of Tarantino’s techniques, his gleeful, violent certainty (certain enough to be mundane – his characters all talk in “shop-talk violence,” I’d like to call it), compressed into a series of tense vignettes that some will call an overlong wheeze and some an extravagant experiment.
+Quentin Tarantino may have acquired the name, “master,” as many have.
+But at some point, someone should probably ask what he’s the master of, exactly.
+Inglorious Basterds explains it by being a reduced form of Tarantino’s techniques, his gleeful, violent certainty (certain enough to be mundane – his characters all talk in “shop-talk violence"), compressed into a series of tense vignettes that some will call an overlong wheeze and some an extravagant experiment.
 I believe it can be both and that neither is a mistake.

 Yet, if every scene is its own little battle, how can it cohere into an entire war?
 I'm not so sure it can, though I'm sure it's a joy to watch either way.
 The main campaigns have to be broken down separately to find out.

 The film opens with one of the best scenes in all of Tarantino’s work.
 Hans Landa (Christoph Waltz), christened “Jew Hunter” by the countryside, drives up with a Nazi death squad to the home of a dairy farmer and his daughters.
-The entire scene is a conversation at a wooden table, involving an aggressively calm drink of milk, one of Tarantino’s signature language shifts (Landa tells the audience he’s switching to English for convenience, as O-Ren Ishii did), and a long windup to the bomb under the table: a family of Jews hiding under the floorboards.
-Tarantino selects the specific time to show us that they’re there at all; before this, we get only the vague sense of dread that comes from Waltz’s demeanor, as though he enjoys the bomb being there so much that he wishes he had planted it.
-Tarantino himself enjoys planting it so much that he doesn't even need to tell us it's there right away.
+The entire scene is a conversation at a wooden table, involving an aggressively calm drink of milk, one of Tarantino’s signature language shifts (Landa tells the audience he’s switching to English for convenience, as O-Ren Ishii did in Kill Bill), and a long windup to the bomb under the table: a family of Jews hiding under the floorboards.
+Tarantino selects the specific time to show us that they’re there at all; before this, we get only the vague sense of dread that comes from Waltz’s demeanor, as though he enjoys the bomb being there so much that he wishes he doesn't want to know for sure just yet.
+Tarantino doesn't tell us it's there right away for the same reason.
 We just know he's up to something.

 From this moment, every conversation in Inglorious Basterds feels like it has a bomb that we can’t see.
 Tarantino uses Waltz in this movie like Spielberg used the yellow barrels in Jaws.
 We know that death is coming, simply because it hasn’t come yet.

 It’s hard to imagine that the 52-year-old Austrian actor had almost no acting credits before this; Tarantino not only discovered a wry talent but he found his muse.
 In Waltz, he found the actor who portrays his style better than someone who more exemplifies it: they bring out the best in each other.
-What I mean is that if you put Samuel L. Jackson into a situation like this, as Tarantino often has, Jackson’s inability to contain himself (even sitting still, he’s bulging out of his eyes with righteous fury) reveals the whole problem with Tarantino’s style: it tries to be funny in such a serious way that it often accidentally becomes laughable.
-Those two build on each other in a way so appropriately that it's not always a compliment (Jackson was an ideal prophet for Pulp Fiction; in The Hateful Eight, it felt more like someone covering a song they used to sing a lot better).
+What I mean is that if you put Samuel L. Jackson into a situation like this, as Tarantino often has, Jackson’s inability to contain himself (even sitting still, he’s bulging out of his eyes with righteous fury) reveals the whole problem with Tarantino’s style: it tries to be funny in such a serious way that it can accidentally become laughable.
+Those two build on each other in a way so appropriate that it's not always a compliment (Jackson was an ideal prophet for the style of Pulp Fiction; in The Hateful Eight, it felt more like someone covering a song they used to sing a lot better).

 His scenes sparkle throughout Inglorious Basterds, from the minute he walks into this farmhouse and Tarantino reminds us of Wayne entering and exiting The Searchers.
 Landa knows that everyone in his presence will be nervous so he can’t suspect Shoshanna (Mélanie Laurent) right away as the Jewish girl who escaped him years ago and fled to Paris.
 But he proved early in the movie by letting her go that he doesn’t want to catch and kill Jews; that’s just a necessary part of the job.
 He wants to hunt them.

 You get that same sense from Tarantino in this movie, not about Jewish people but about his audience.
 He wants to terrify you and prepare you for something violent much more than he wants to perform the deed.
 I’ve heard people call the scene in the underground bar “tedious,” but it’s a marvelous windup.
 Lt.
 Archie Hicox (Michael Fassbender, playing it like one of those balmy gents who helps Bond on a mission and eventually gets shot but is shown at the end with a full drink glass, an arm cast, and a beautiful girl) rendezvous with a lady actress spying for the Allies (Diane Krueger).
-She has the name of a German starlet (Bridget Von Hammersmark) and the square Dietrich shoulders and a gait to match.
+She has the name of a German starlet (Bridget Von Hammersmark) and the square Dietrich shoulders to match.
 Hicox is a British film critic disguised as a German commander; his scene is an extended interrogation between a real German officer and the limits of the situation, doubly disguised as a critique of war movies by someone who should know them better than this.
 I wouldn’t mind seeing a micro-budget movie that takes place entirely in that scene.

 And that’s what starts to become the problem with Inglorious Basterds.
-Every scene is its own buildup and release, saving almost nothing for the overarching film; almost every one of these sequences by itself is better than the movie (it's impossible not to miss Fassbender in the rest of the film).
-Tarantino's love of title cards has become a weakness: they now feel like they divide completely separate films, even though I like almost all of them in this case, the division itself becomes a problem.
+Every scene is its own buildup and release, saving almost nothing for the overarching film.
+Almost every one of these sequences by itself is better than the movie (it's impossible not to miss Fassbender in the rest of the film).
+Tarantino's love of title cards has become a weakness: they now feel like they divide completely separate films.
+Even though I like almost all of them in this case, the division itself becomes a problem.

 Around the edges, there’s a lot of well-meaning chaff: Mike Myers shows up as a British commander (we are now at a point in film history where his presence is soothing).
 The horror director Eli Roth plays Donny Donowitz, “The Bear Jew,” who beats Nazis to death with a baseball bat.
 Reportedly, Tarantino wrote that part for Adam Sandler, whose little boy fury is evident in it.
 Acquiring Roth does allow him to serve as 2nd unit director for the film in the film, however, which they play at the theater at the end and which would not be out of place in any theater decades ago.
 I regretted Sandler's absence at the time.
 Though I don't think he would have made the film better, he might have made the truth of Inglorious Basterds clearer: it devolves into a comedy, and that’s where it stops working.

 Pitt is a parody of old Western characters (he says “Nazi” in a way that rhymes with “patsy”) but accidentally plays them more rigidly than they ever were in those old movies.
 The experience of watching his character has an equivalent enjoyment to watching Pitt in anything; he’s not likable so much as a play on being likable.
 For most of the movie, he’s fun but barely functional dramatically, which is actually fine until the movie comes up with drama for him to do.
-It’s in the showdown at the movie theater that things go wrong with this movie’s tone in a way that's not Pitt's fault but for which he's accidentally a good example.
+It’s in the showdown at the movie theater that things go wrong with this movie’s tone.
+It's not Pitt's fault but he's accidentally a good example of the problem.
 Tarantino loses his touch for details, underexplaining the logic of the situation to the point of absurdity – it’s the reverse reflection of the cantina scene, where everything is planned so meticulously that the soldiers fail as a result of cruel logic, not dumb mistakes.
-That scene makes the war seem futile -- the movie theater sequence makes it seem easy.
+That scene makes the war seem futile, in stark contrast to the movie theater sequence, which makes it seem easy.

-The result is that the movie’s huge moment – where the Basterds gun down someone really important – feels weightless because of how we got there.
-There’s no real surprise to the act and no satisfaction in it because the ultimate strategy to pull it off (they pose as waiters and bring the target champagne before blasting him) is simple enough to be in a really bad movie.
-When something similar happens in Once Upon a Time in Hollywood, it was like the catharsis for both films because of how well Tarantino finally pulled it off, his final beautiful argument for how violence in movies can make us forget the violence in life.
+The result is that the movie’s big moment – where the Basterds gun down someone really important – feels weightless because of how we got there.
+There’s no real surprise to the act and no satisfaction in it because the ultimate strategy to pull it off (they pose as waiters and bring the target champagne before blasting him) is simple enough to be in a bad movie.
+When something similar happens in Once Upon a Time in Hollywood, it served almost as the catharsis for both films because of how well Tarantino finally pulled it off, his final beautiful argument for how violence in movies can make us forget the violence in life.
 It’s so brilliant in that film that it feels like a catharsis for the real event.
 It's so unfounded in Inglorious Basterds that it feels less satisfying than the truth.

-Inglorious Basterds feels like a feint in the end, like its scenes of tension-building and release are all separate experiments worthy of film schools but not feature-length.
+The film feels like a feint in the end, like its scenes of tension-building and release are all separate experiments worthy of film schools but not feature-length.
 It’s immensely enjoyable for about two hours because of that faint promise that it’s leading up to something even more exciting than all its little situations.
 But Tarantino takes it lightly; he stops constructing his house and lets it fall into a slump, like if The Good, the Bad, and the Ugly ended with a scene written for National Lampoon's Vacation.
-The secret to why that’s a problem is that Leone films already have comedy in them, comedy of situations and tragedy, just like Basterds does.
-It doesn't need a comedy of errors when a comedy of competence is so much more thrilling.
+The secret to why that’s a problem is that Leone films, like Tarantino films, already have comedy in them, comedy of situations and tragic human nature.
+It doesn't need a comedy of errors as well when a comedy of competence is so much more thrilling.
 It’s just one more bit of evidence that no matter which masters Tarantino emulates, he never makes movies quite as good as theirs.

-This never stops me from having fun during his films, and Basterds is one of the most fun of all, a sample platter of stories from some of the best in Tarantino's mental library of homages, recreated for our enjoyment before all else.
-Catharsis is his secret talent -- that’s what all his style and homage and passion amount to, even if the method is a little mad.
+Yet this never stops me from having fun during his films, and Basterds is one of the most fun of all, a sample platter of stories from some of the best in Tarantino's mental library of homages, recreated for our enjoyment before all else.
+Catharsis is his secret talent – that’s what all his style and homage and passion amount to, even if the method is a little mad.
 He’s a master of the cover-up.

-Image is a screenshot from the film: © The Weinstein Company and A Band Apart
+Image is a screenshot from the film: ©Universal Pictures/The Weinstein Company

 Cast & Crew